 In 2009 I was one of the 502,672 people who helped ensure Rage Against the Machine was the U.K. Christmas Number 1, beating the X-Factor off the chart for the first time in a half-decade.
 I remember the MP3 download was priced at 29p on Amazon MP3.
 Perhaps we had a man on the inside?

-It is an outstanding moment because it was the first time I noticed the power of voluntary self-organisation.
+It is an outstanding moment because it was the first time I noticed the power of spontaneous self-organisation.
+I was a small part of something I really wanted to happen.
 I enjoyed every moment of it.

 A:/> Error reading device in drive A.